LDCs are in urgent need of a pathway to accelerate their progress on universal access to sustainable energy.

 With the adoption of the Istanbul Programme of Action (IPoA) for the decade 2011 - 2020, UN-OHRLLS has focused on supporting the LDCs to achieve the goals of the IPoA in its eight priority areas.
 This includes graduation from the LDC category, and other internationally agreed development goals, including the implementation of the 2030 Agenda for Sustainable Development, the Addis Ababa Action Agenda and the Paris Agreement.

-As the IPoA draws to a close in 2020, UN-OHRLLS has been mandated by the General Assembly to be the focal point for the preparations of the Fifth UN Conference on the LDCs (LDC5) which will be held in Doha, Qatar in January 2022.
+As the IPoA draws to a close in 2020, UN-OHRLLS has been mandated by the General Assembly to be the focal point for the preparations of the Fifth UN Conference on the LDCs in Doha, Qatar.

 How does UN-OHRLLS work with the UN System and other stakeholders?